 When you get to your pitch, keep it short and sweet — just a sentence or two will do.
 Outline your goal, what benefits it could provide the influencer and why they should be working with you.

+- Try contacting them through other media channels.
+Tweet at them on Twitter or send a message on Facebook.
 This can be a powerful way to get an influencer’s attention; it’s a more direct way of contact and shows your commitment to working with them.